digego/extempore/docs/philosophy.rst

 also many other contexts where having a human in the loop even at program execution time (to catch unforseen bugs or add hitherto unplanned functionality) is advantageous.
-This is a tough job for the programmer—there's no safety net when you're modifying the program as it's being run—but that's exactly why Extempore is being designed as it
+This is a tough job for the programmer---there's no safety net when you're modifying the program as it's being run---but that's exactly why Extempore is being designed as it
 is: to provide as much support as possible to the programmer as they deal with this difficult (and exciting) challenge.